metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_autoscaler_v2_manifest.md

 page_title: "k8s_couchbase_com_couchbase_autoscaler_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "couchbase.com"
 description: |-
-  CouchbaseAutoscaler provides an interface for the Kubernetes Horizontal Pod Autoscalerto interact with the Couchbase cluster and provide autoscaling.
-This resource isnot defined by the end user, and is managed by the Operator.
+  CouchbaseAutoscaler provides an interface for the Kubernetes Horizontal Pod Autoscaler to interact with the Couchbase cluster and provide autoscaling.
+This resource is not defined by the end user, and is managed by the Operator.
 ---

 # k8s_couchbase_com_couchbase_autoscaler_v2_manifest (Data Source)

-CouchbaseAutoscaler provides an interface for the Kubernetes Horizontal Pod Autoscalerto interact with the Couchbase cluster and provide autoscaling.
-This resource isnot defined by the end user, and is managed by the Operator.
+CouchbaseAutoscaler provides an interface for the Kubernetes Horizontal Pod Autoscaler to interact with the Couchbase cluster and provide autoscaling.
+This resource is not defined by the end user, and is managed by the Operator.

 ## Example Usage